HMS Hebrus: Napoleonic Wars

 While completing her fitting out process, Hebrus was commissioned by Captain Edmund Palmer in October 1813.
 The frigate was sent to serve in the English Channel.
 On 23 January 1814 the French 40-gun frigates Étoile and Sultane battled two British frigates off the Cape Verde Islands inconclusively.
 They then made their way towards St Malo.
 On 26 March the French ships were sailing in heavy fog off Roscoff when they almost ran into the 16-gun sloop HMS Sparrow, subsequently engaging and disabling her.
 Hebrus, patrolling near by, closed on the scene and began to fire at the enemy frigates.
 The noise of the combat attracted the 74-gun ship of the line HMS Hannibal, which sailed towards Hebrus as the fog began to clear.
 Soon afterwards the wind changed direction and Étoile and Sultane began to separate themselves from the British.

 Sultane, which was already jury rigged from the action off the Cape Verde Islands, was quickly caught up with and captured by Hannibal at 3:15 p.m.
 Hebrus was sent by Captain Sir Michael Seymour of Hannibal to chase Étoile with Sparrow.
 Hebrus soon outpaced Sparrow and closed with the French vessel, catching up with her as the latter passed through Alderney Race just after midnight.
 By this time the wind had begun to falter and at 1:40 a.m. on 27 March Étoile fired at Hebrus as she passed close to the shore at Jobourg.
 Hebrus returned fire and sailed to get between the French vessel and the coastline.

 By 2 a.m. the duelling frigates were almost becalmed and in shoal water. Étoile crossed in front of Hebrus at 2:20 a.m. to again get closer to the coast and fired into the latter's rigging, severely damaging it.
 Despite this, at 3 a.m.
 Palmer took advantage of a slight breeze and manoeuvred Hebrus so that the frigate could rake her opponent.
 Hebrus began firing at Étoile from a very close distance, with the two ships hardly moving.
 While the French vessel had aimed for rigging, Hebrus attacked Étoile's hull.
 The latter withstood the fire until around 4 a.m. when her mizzenmast was shot away, at which point she surrendered.
 This ended the Battle of Jobourg.

 A French gun battery had been blindly firing towards the two frigates in the darkness as they fought, and the crew of Hebrus quickly took control of their prize to take her out of range.
-The two frigates found shelter in Vauville Bay, where they repaired what battle damage to their masts that they could. Étoile's rigging and hull were both heavily damaged, and out of a crew of 320 she had forty killed and around seventy wounded.
+The two frigates found shelter in Vauville Bay, where they repaired what battle damage to their masts they could. Étoile's rigging and hull were both heavily damaged, and out of a crew of 320 she had forty killed and around seventy wounded.
 Hebrus's casualties were less but still severe, with thirteen killed and twenty-five wounded.